wehr-to/toastmasters-tech-talks/speech-03-importance-of-customizing.md

 - Mastery comes from straying beyond what is handed to you.

 ### Historical / Cultural Parallel (optional)
-- Tinkerers, hackers, and innovators often started by modifying what already existed.
 - Progress in technology has always been fueled by customization.

 ## Conclusion: Bring It Together